jcmarsh/jtag_eval/README.md

 * Beaglebone is now running a telnet host for OpenOCD.
 Can connect from the Beaglebone with `telnet localhost 4444`.
 Should also be usable for by `GDB` and from remote connections.

 <img src="img/beaglebone_connections.jpg" alt="BeagleBone connections" width="600">

+## RaspberryPi 3 Configuration

+There is a driver for using OpenOCD with the Raspberry Pi (bcm2835gpio).
+This allows the Pi to run the JTAG interface at speeds that the BeagleBone can not achieve using the filesystem interface for gpio.

+To set up a Pi to use as the OpenOCD device:
+* Format an SD card with a Raspbian release - Used Etcher to format a 16G card with Raspbian Lite.
+* Add a file named `ssh` on the boot partition - Sets the Pi to enable ssh for the next boot.
+* Plug Pi into USB and Ethernet on host computer (share wired connection) - Used a laptop with Ubuntu 16.04.
+* Connect with ssh - `ssh pi@raspberrypi.local`, password is `raspberry`
+* pi> sudo raspi-config - turn on ssh (5 -> P2) and change password as desired (1) (used `temppwd!`, must be "strong" to avoid warnings).
+* pi> sudo apt-get update
+* pi> sudo apt-get git libtool autotools-dev automake
+* pi> git clone https://git.code.sf.net/p/openocd/code openocd-code
+* pi> cd openocd-code; ./bootstrap; ./configure --enable-sysfsgpio --enable-bcm2835gpio; make; sudo make install; cd ../
+* pi> git clone https://github.com/jcmarsh/jtag_eval.git - will change in the future
+* pi> cd jtag_eval; git checkout james_pi - will change in the future
+* pi> mkdir openOCD_cfg/mnt
+* ssh-copy-id pi@raspberrypi.local

 ## Benchmark Code